 The main objectives of this contract depended on the sites chosen by Historic Environment Scotland.
 The contract set out to ensure the unit is capable to:

 - Undertake specific surveys with other partner bodies;

 - Monitor designated assets and undertake remedial action; and

 - Maintain and deliver an archive of primary data along with reports.

-As part of the Underwater Archaeological Services contract, Wessex Archaeology worked on several sites from 2015 to 2017, including the Galmisdale Bay Wreck, the Kennemerland, the Belnahua slate quarry and Drottningen af Sverige (Queen of Sweden).
+As part of the Scottish Underwater Archaeological Services contract, Wessex Archaeology worked on several sites from 2015 to 2017, including the Galmisdale Bay Wreck, the Kennemerland, the Belnahua slate quarry and Drottningen af Sverige (Queen of Sweden).